aristanetworks/avd/ansible_collections/arista/avd/README.md

 ## AVD Ansible Collection

-[Arista Networks](https://www.arista.com/) supports Ansible for managing devices running Arista's **Extensible Operating System® (EOS®)** natively through it's **EOS API (eAPI)** or [**CloudVision Portal (CVP)**](https://www.arista.com/en/products/eos/eos-cloudvision).
+[Arista Networks](https://www.arista.com/) supports Ansible for managing devices running Arista's **Extensible Operating System (EOS)** natively through it's **EOS API (eAPI)** or [**CloudVision Portal (CVP)**](https://www.arista.com/en/products/eos/eos-cloudvision).
 The collection includes a set of Ansible roles and modules to help kick-start your automation with Arista.
 The various roles and templates provided are designed to be customized and extended to your needs.

 Full documentation for the collection: